seL4/microkit/docs/manual.md

 * `passive`: (optional) Indicates that the protection domain will be passive and thus have its scheduling context removed after initialisation; defaults to false.
 * `stack_size`: (optional) Number of bytes that will be used for the PD's stack.
   Must be be between 4KiB and 16MiB and be 4K page-aligned.
 Defaults to 8KiB.
+* `cpu`: (optional) set the physical CPU core this PD will run on.
+Defaults to zero.
 * `smc`: (optional, only on ARM) Allow the PD to give an SMC call for the kernel to perform..
 Defaults to false.

 Additionally, it supports the following child elements: